Smart-Harvesting/c4l-material/README.md

 ### Get OXPath

-OXPath can be obtained from: [www.oxpath.org/download](http://www.oxpath.org/download) Pick the latest version of the CLI jar and save it to a convenient location.
+OXPath can be obtained from: [www.oxpath.org/download](http://www.oxpath.org/download)

+Pick the latest version of the CLI jar and save it to a convenient location.

 ## Running the example

 ### With OXPath 2.0

-To run the example, fire up a command line and input the following command, where
+To run the example, fire up a command line where you extracted/cloned this repository to, and input the following command, where

 -   `-query bicc_WP.oxp`: reads the OXPath expression in the file `bicc_WP.oxp`
 -   `-logfile VerboseLog4j.properties`: uses the provided custom logging configuration file for more verbose logging (recommended for OXPath beginners)